ibm-cloud-docs/apiconnect/ri-mng-users.md

    - In the first list, select **string equals**.

    - In the second (resources) list, select or type the name of the catalog where you want to apply the access policy.
 You can use wildcards for strings (*) and numbers (?).
-For example, to apply the access to all catalogs beginning with "catalog-1" followed by a single letter (as in catalog-1a, catalog-1b), type "catalog-1*".
+For example, to apply the access to all catalogs beginning with "catalog-1" followed by any character (as in catalog-1a, catalog-1b), type "catalog-1*".

    Specify catalog names rather than display titles.